hwanglab/pathology_analysis_examples/README.md

-## in this project, i will make some simple images to show how to process pathology slides using python
+# In this project, I will make some simple examples to show how to process pathology slides using python
-# preliminary knowledge:
+## preliminary skills or knowledge:

 (1) you need have some experience in python programming